Ilija Radović

-Ilija Radović (Cyrillic: Илија Радовић; born 9 May 1985) is a Montenegrin football defender.
+Ilija Radović (Cyrillic: Илија Радовић; born 9 May 1985) is a Montenegrin footballer who played as a defender.

 Club career

 At the beginning of his career he was playing with hometown clubs FK Sutjeska Nikšić and FK Čelik Nikšić.
 His next club was FK Vojvodina where he was playing with this club in the Serbian Super Liga during the second half of the 2007–08 season.
 In summer 2008, he joined Hungarian side Videoton FC and played with them in the Hungarian top league in the 2008–09 and 2009–10 seasons.
 In summer 2010, he returned to Montenegro and signed a contract with FK Budućnost Podgorica, but the following season he rejoined his former club Sutjeska.
 During the winter break of the 2011–12 season, he moved to his also former club Čelik where he played with them in the following two seasons in the UEFA Europa League qualifiers and scored a goal in a match against Budapest Honvéd FC.
 In the 2013–14 season he moved abroad again, this time by joining Serbian Super Liga side FK Spartak Subotica.
 During the season 2014–15 he was part of FK Napredak Kruševac.
 From Napredak he went to OFK Bačka where he spent the 2015–16 season.
 After a couple of years spent in Serbia, he again moved to his land of birth Montenegro and signed a contract with FK Petrovac.